urbanjost/M_unicode/README.md

 you might need to normalize your source files into the allowed Fortran character set.

-Avoid list-directed output.
+When using Unicode as byte streams avoid list-directed output.
 It does not know which bytes are composing a glyph and may split lines at inappropriate points.

 ### Compiler Support: